Updated on: 3/6/2019

 Critics have warned that using “normative” data about brain wave patterns to diagnose concussions may be a flawed approach.
 Because most people do not undergo EEG signal scans as part of their regular medical care, a potentially injured person has no baseline scan to compare their results to after a possible brain injury.
 Other conditions, such as taking certain medications, can also change a person’s EEG signal.

 If you suspect that you have a concussion, see a doctor immediately.
 Even though no objective scan exists for a mild brain injury, your doctor can review your symptoms and send you in for a scan if he or she suspects that you have a more serious injury.
-If your traumatic brain injury was the result of an accident or negligence, it may be time to speak with a personal injury attorney about your legal rights.
+If your brain injury was the result of an auto accident or other type of negligent action, it may be time to speak with a personal injury lawyer about your legal rights.